-Alex is a 2018 graduate of Virginia Commonwealth University with a bachelor’s degree in biomedical engineering with minors in chemistry and mathematics.
+Alex is a 2018 graduate of Virginia Commonwealth University with a Bachelor’s degree in Biomedical Engineering with minors in Chemistry and Mathematics.
+She also completed the Premedical Graduate Certificate Program (CERT) from the VCU School of Medicine in 2019.
 She is the CEO of DuraSafe and team lead on the project since its creation in 2016.
 Alex will begin pursuing her master’s degree this fall at Virginia Commonwealth University before transitioning to medical school.
 Her end goal is to be a medical physician.
 She has led the team through the Da Vinci Pre-Accelerator Program where they took first place.
 Alex is also recipient of the OZY Genius Award.
 She is the director of marketing and lead project manager for DuraSafe.

 Vice President & Chief of Engineering, Research and Industrialization